 When two pre-teens named Hallie and Annie meet through their summer camp, their two lives are rattled when they realize that they are identical twins.
 With parents, British mother aka famous dress designer Elizabeth and American father, a wine maker named Nick, living in two different sides of the universe, the girls decide to make an identity swap in hopes of spending time with their other parent.
-The girls later choose to aware their guardians of the swap while at a hotel in NYC, which late reunites the divorced pair and sends them back into remarriage with each other.Written by
+The girls later choose to inform their guardians of the swap while at a hotel in San Francisco, which later reunites the divorced pair and sends them back into remarriage with each other.Written by

-The hotel was in San Francisco hense the Golden Gate Bridge
+The hotel was in San Francisco hence the Golden Gate Bridge

 When Hallie tells Annie about the idea to switch places, as the girls go back to bed, if you look very closely on the left side you can see Lindsay Lohan's acting double, Erin Mackey momentarily, right after Annie says "After all these years."
 See more »

 I'm going to take the lead.
 You two help Meredith.